kiennt9696/task-management-api/README.md

 When data grows up, especially with SQL database, Postgres as I use in this, system performance may go down significantly.
 The solutions I suggest includes:
 - Sharding data into multiple nodes (this may introduce some overheads on application layer)
-- Adding replica for read sharing load
+- Adding replicas for sharing read workload
 - Caching
 - __Archival Service__: for this system we prioritize tasks with task not completed.
 For completed ones, they are rarely modified and eventual consistency is acceptable so let's move them to